TheBeachLab/myComputing/doc/troubleshooting.md

 [Current thread is 1 (Thread 0x7f87954af740 (LWP 199894))]
 ```

+From there you can backtrace at the gdb prompt `(gdb) bt`.
 Seems that I have multiple versions of `libQt5XcbQpa.so.5` I link the version in `site-packages` to the main `/usr/lib` but then complains

 ```bash
 [unix ~]$ cadence